RetroAchievements/docs/docs/developer-docs/index.md

 19. [Game Identification](/developer-docs/game-identification): details on the hashing methods used for each system.

-20. [Emulator Support](/general/emulator-support-and-issues): details on both supported emulators and cores

-21. [Unsupported Emulators](/developer-docs/unsupported-emulators-and-cores): details on unsupported emulators and cores, testing progress, etc.
+20. [Unsupported Emulators](/developer-docs/unsupported-emulators-and-cores): details on unsupported emulators and cores, testing progress, etc.

-22. [Achievements for ROM Hacks](/guidelines/content/achievements-for-rom-hacks): a detailed guide for developers on the proper inclusion (and approval) of ROM Hacks.
+21. [Achievements for ROM Hacks](/guidelines/content/achievements-for-rom-hacks): a detailed guide for developers on the proper inclusion (and approval) of ROM Hacks.

-23. [Console Specific Tips](/developer-docs/console-specific-tips): knowing the peculiarities of your favorite console can help you with memory digging.
+22. [Console Specific Tips](/developer-docs/console-specific-tips): knowing the peculiarities of your favorite console can help you with memory digging.